Leica S Typ 006 vs Sony A7 III

 Of the two cameras under consideration, the Leica S Typ 006 features a medium format sensor and the Sony A7 III a full frame sensor.
 The sensor area in the A7 III is 37 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 0.8 and 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 With 37.5MP, the S Typ 006 offers a higher resolution than the A7 III (24MP), but the S Typ 006 nevertheless has marginally larger individual pixels (pixel pitch of 6.00μm versus 5.94μm for the A7 III) due to its larger sensor.
 However, the A7 III is a much more recent model (by 5 years and 5 months) than the S Typ 006, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
-Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.
+Coming back to sensor resolution, it should be mentioned that the S Typ 006 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.